-The events of the past few years have made millions of people angry with their political leaders and disillusioned with the political and economic systems in which they operate.
+Events since 2007 have made millions of people angry with their political leaders and disillusioned with the political and economic systems in which they operate.
 But for anything to happen, there have to be feasible and legitimate options capable of gaining the support of a significant number of people.

 That's quite a challenging set of preconditions - feasibility, legitimacy and support!
-A paper on my website tries to track the various analyses and reforms which have been offered in the past decade or so (excluding technical tinkering).
+This section tries to track the various analyses and reforms which have been offered in the past decade or so (excluding technical tinkering).
 But nothing will happen without catalysts for that change - individuals who have an understanding of the social process of the transformation process and the skills and credibility to ease change into place.
 Noone buys blueprints (let alone manifestos) any more.
 And politicians in many countries have lost credibility.
 Process is all.
 So where are the catalysts who have that understanding and skill sets; and who cannot be fitted into the conventional political labels?